MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 **The compiler treats a named rvalue reference as an lvalue and an unnamed rvalue reference as an rvalue.**

 Functions that take an rvalue reference as a parameter treat the parameter as an lvalue in the body of the function.
 The compiler treats a named rvalue reference as an lvalue.
-That's because a named object can be referenced by several parts of a program.
+It's because a named object can be referenced by several parts of a program.
 It's dangerous to allow multiple parts of a program to modify or remove resources from that object.
 For example, if multiple parts of a program try to transfer resources from the same object, only the first transfer succeeds.

 The following example shows the function `g`, which is overloaded to take an lvalue reference and an rvalue reference.
 The function `f` takes an rvalue reference as its parameter (a named rvalue reference) and returns an rvalue reference (an unnamed rvalue reference).
 In the call to `g` from `f`, overload resolution selects the version of `g` that takes an lvalue reference because the body of `f` treats its parameter as an lvalue.
 In the call to `g` from `main`, overload resolution selects the version of `g` that takes an rvalue reference because `f` returns an rvalue reference.